farulwananda/linkshort/README.md

 # Linkshort

-Linkshort adalah prototype personal shortlink manager dengan konsep workspace seperti Notion dan sentuhan polished SaaS.
-Project ini dibuat untuk mengelola shortlink pribadi di domain sendiri, dimulai dari login mock, dashboard, manajemen link, tags, analytics, dan pengaturan domain.
+Linkshort is a personal shortlink manager prototype with a Notion-like workspace experience and polished SaaS details.
+It is designed for managing personal shortlinks on a custom domain, starting with a mock login flow, dashboard, link management, tags, analytics, and domain settings.

-Project ini juga menjadi bahan uji coba model AI **GLM 5.2** untuk melihat kemampuan model dalam membangun frontend app modern, menyusun struktur project, memperbaiki bug UI, dan mengembangkan fitur bertahap.
+This project is also an experiment using the **GLM 5.2 AI model** to evaluate how well the model can help build a modern frontend app, structure a project, fix UI issues, and evolve features through iterative feedback.

-## Status Project
+## Project Status

-Saat ini Linkshort adalah **frontend-only prototype**.
-Data belum disimpan ke database/backend, melainkan ke `localStorage` browser.
+Linkshort is currently a **frontend-only prototype**.
+There is no backend or database yet.
+Data is persisted in the browser with `localStorage`.

-Yang sudah dikerjakan:
+Completed work:

-- Scaffold awal memakai TanStack CLI.
+- Initial scaffold with the TanStack CLI.
-- Halaman login mock.
+- Mock login page.
-- Protected dashboard dengan session sederhana via `localStorage`.
+- Protected dashboard with a simple `localStorage` session.
-- Layout workspace ala Notion: sidebar, topbar, page header, dan area konten.
+- Notion-like workspace layout with sidebar, topbar, page header, and content area.
-- CRUD shortlink lokal.
+- Local shortlink CRUD.
-- Search, filter, sort, table view, list/card view.
+- Search, filter, sort, table view, and list/card view.
-- Archive, restore, activate, deactivate, duplicate, dan delete link.
+- Archive, restore, activate, deactivate, duplicate, and delete link actions.
-- Bulk actions untuk beberapa link.
+- Bulk actions for selected links.
-- Import/export data JSON dan CSV.
+- JSON and CSV import/export.
-- Tags page untuk melihat, rename, dan delete tag.
+- Tags page for viewing, renaming, and deleting tags.
-- Analytics page dengan metric cards, top links, top tags, insights, dan click trend mock.
+- Analytics page with metric cards, top links, top tags, insights, and mock click trend.
-- Settings page untuk domain display dan theme mode.
+- Settings page for display domain and theme mode.
-- Dark mode dengan class-based Tailwind variant.
+- Dark mode using a class-based Tailwind variant.
-- Smooth animation memakai Motion.
+- Smooth animations with Motion.
-- Reserved route `/link/$slug` untuk future redirect.
+- Reserved `/link/$slug` route for a future redirect implementation.
-- Fix logout agar session benar-benar terhapus sebelum kembali ke login.
+- Logout fix so the session is cleared before returning to login.
-- Fix contrast button di dark mode.
+- Dark mode button contrast fix.
-- Fix click trend agar tidak tampil datar semua.
+- Click trend fix so the chart no longer appears completely flat.

 ## Tech Stack